jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 89: August 6, 2017

+**Today's Progress**: Started working on a student information ASP.NET MVC project.

+### Day 88: August 5, 2017

+**Today's Progress**: Still going through old projects.
+Trying to think of an idea for a new ASP.NET MVC project.

 ### Day 87: August 4, 2017

 **Today's Progress**: Played with more old VB.NET projects.
 Added two more to @github